cBournhonesque/lightyear/examples/README.md

   separate threads.
   They will communicate via channels (so with almost 0 latency)
 - as a listen server with `cargo run -- host-server`.
 This will launch a single bevy app, where the server will also act as a client.
-Functionally, it is similar to the "listen-server" mode, but you have a single bevy `World` instead of separate client and server `Worlds`s.
+Functionally, it is similar to the "client-and-server" mode, but you have a single bevy `World` instead of separate client and server `Worlds`s.

 Then you can launch clients with the commands: